-Toyota is famous for it's "and on cord" if problems occur.
-Andon refers to the pull cord where any worker on the production line can stop production, and ask for help, if they see a fault that cannot be fixed by them or the next workers before it will be covered up by a panel.
-Immediately lights flash and that part of the production line is halted.
+Toyota is famous for its "Andon cord" if problems occur.
+Andon refers to the pull cord, where any worker on the production line can stop production and ask for help if they see a fault that they cannot fix.
+Immediately, lights flash, and that part of the production line is halted.
 The workers below are unaffected as there is a feed in line with about eight minutes of product to work on.
 Trained engineers rush in and fix the problem.
 They have up to eight minutes before the whole production line will be halted.
 The ability of anyone to stop production and activate the flashing lights to get the roaming engineers to the spot quickly is a major advantage Toyota and other manufacturers have when using this visual control.

-Visual control is an important principle for the finance team to master as many reports need a rocket scientist to read them.
-Whereas if we adopted this Toyota principle we would make:
+Visual control is an important principle for the finance team to master, as many reports need a rocket scientist to read them.
+Whereas if we adopted this Toyota principle, we would make:

-- all reports so clear that nobody needs to ask questions about them I call it passing the 14-year-old test - use some sort of "and on cord" like a "red cone" so staff, within the accounting function, can signal that they are having a problem that might delay an accounting process, at monthend / annual planning/ annual accounts - use of staff notice boards, screens in canteens to report progress
+- All our reports are so clear that all readers would understand the issues I call it passing the 14-year-old test - use some sort of "andon cord" like a "red cone" so staff within the accounting function can signal that they are having a problem that might delay an accounting process at month-end / annual planning/ annual accounts - use of staff notice board screens in canteens to report progress